 Of course, I am of a still more “modern age,” and I love sports cars.
-I have owned a number of them, and I have owned several that are very fast.
+I have owned a number of them, and I presently own a Corvette that is fast.
 Very fast.
-Some of my cars would go as fast as 160 miles per hour.
-Of course, I cannot vouch for that from experience.
+I am told it will travel 160 miles per hour although I cannot vouch for that from experience.
 Prior to that automobile, I owned others capable of similar speeds.

-I used to commute to the city every day.
-I would drive my very powerful and very fast sports car to work, traveling down the local superhighway during the height of the rush hour.
+I used to commute to the city every day and sometimes drove a very powerful and very fast sports car to work every day, traveling down the local superhighway during the height of the rush hour.
 Many times I averaged 3 or 4 miles an hour for extended periods of time.
 The traffic into and out of the city often crawls at that speed for hours.

-Driving a 6-speed manual transmission isn't much fun in stop-and-go traffic.
-I gave up driving the car to work.
-The Corvette sits in my garage most of the time.
-I switched to the train.
-The local commuter rail averages 35 mph on my daily commute, the same as it did for Grand-dad back in the 1890s.
+Driving a 6-speed manual transmission isn’t much fun in stop-and-go traffic.
+I eventually gave up on driving the car to work.
+I started taking the train.
+The local commuter rail averages 35 mph on a daily commute.

 Recently a researcher compared the travel times in the city of London through the years.
 He noticed that the amount of time it took to go from point A to point B in horse-and-buggy days was the same as it was after automobiles became common.
 Then he noticed that the time required today to travel the same routes is actually worse during rush hour than it was in horse-and-buggy days.